Arabidopsis-Information-Portal/devzone/AIPWebServices.md

 ## AIP intermine/v0.4

-Function: Provides computational access to all Intermine web services.
+Function: Provides computational access to all Intermine web services

 Source: Not applicable

 Usage: Unlike APIs served from the /community endpoint, Intermine APIs at present do not require (or accept) authentication though we expect this to change in the 0.5 release of the service.
 The APIs supported by Intermine are documented at a [central dashboard](http://iodocs.labs.intermine.org/) where we expect Thalemine to appear soon.
 For now, you will need to use your imagination a bit to map the API URLs from the iodocs pages to a working invocation of the Thalemine API.